ostrev/Heroku-app/README.md

+# Heroku-app
-# Heroku-app deplyed on Heroku cloud https://ostrev-demo-1.herokuapp.com/
+Deployed on heroku.com cloud ---->  https://ostrev-demo-1.herokuapp.com/
-My first demo project from youtude
+This is demo project from youtube, where I'm studying how to use Django, Postgres, AWS RDS, Amazon S3 Bucket, Heroku cloud